 June 2008 – february 2011:

-This project has been financed by ADEME (French Environment and Energy Management Agency) with Maïa Eolis as a partner.
-The purpose is the automatic integration of the atmospheric stability in wind resource assessment.
+This project has been financed by ADEME (French Environment and Energy Agency) together with Maïa Eolis as a partner.
+The purpose is the automatic integration of the atmospheric thermal stability in wind resource assessment.

 December 2004 – january 2009: